Detailed Guide forDishwashers in California

-In California, the number of Dishwashers is expected to grow faster than average growth rate for all occupations.
-Jobs for Dishwashers are expected to increase by 18.1 percent, or 12,100 jobs between 2012 and 2022.
+In California, the number of Dishwashers is expected to grow slower than average growth rate for all occupations.
+Jobs for Dishwashers are expected to increase by 12.5 percent, or 10,100 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|

 In California, an average of 1,020 new job openings per year is expected for Dishwashers, plus an additional 3,490 job openings due to net replacement needs, resulting in a total of 4,500 job openings.

 How Do I Qualify?

 While there are no specific educational requirements for Dishwashers, most employers prefer at least a high school diploma or general education diploma (GED).
 New employees usually receive on-the-job training.
 Some employers may also require a California Food Handler Card.
 This card shows that the employee has been trained in food safety practices to reduce foodborne illness.